Visitor Parking at Purchase

 You are Here

-Kiosks with color-coded maps are strategically placed at pedestrian entrances to the plaza to help you situate yourself.
-Other than the PAC, Admissions, and athletic areas, most visitors will head to the Main Plaza once on foot.
+Kiosks with color-coded maps are strategically placed at pedestrian entrances to the plaza.
+Other than the PAC, Admissions, and athletic areas, most visitors will head to the Main Plaza to enter campus.

 Call the Office of Parking and Transportation at 914–251–6177 for immediate assistance Monday through Friday.